zhaoyi2/audio_augment/README.md

 (README.md)

-*Audio augment* is an audio augment tool through speed, volume, reverb, noise based on kaldi and sox.
+*Audio augment* is a tool/script for batch audio data augmenation through speed, volume, reverb, noise based on kaldi and sox.

 ## Installation
 - kaldi